Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Instability and Approaches to Resolve the Problem

-is in general different from the limit \eqref{limit}.
-The same holds for an analogous update of $X = U \Sigma$. \end{example} The micro-steps of ALS in the tensor case behave in the same way.
-The only difference is that there are two tuples of singular values $\sigma^{(\mu-1)}$ and $\sigma^{(\mu)}$ adjacent to the core $G_\mu$.
-Modifying the micro-steps such that stability is gained is one task.
-Another aspect, however, is that we aim for a natural way to do this, which we will discuss in the following. \\ A quite successful approach for completion has been the rank increasing strategy, e.g. \cite{WeYiZh12_Sol}.
-By the given limitation to all ranks, a regularization is introduced to the target function.
-High frequencies, corresponding to low singular values, are excluded up to a certain progress. \\ A similar kind of effect can be achieved by assuming an uncertainty of the current iterate, or, equivalently, averaging the tensor update function.
-That way, the level of regularization can be adapted continuously and is less dependent on the \textit{technical} rank that is currently used.
-We will first view this in a minimal fashion for the matrix case and the method $\mathcal{M}$ defined by \eqref{MY}.
-With this approach, we can motivate an algorithm that is stable under truncation and allows to straightforwardly adapt ranks nonuniformly.
-It optimizes, in a loose sense, continuously between manifolds of different ranks. \\ \textit{Assuming} local integrability of $f_{\mathcal{M}}$ (as defined in \eqref{fM}), we obtain that the averaged function
+is in general different from the limit \eqref{limit}\BCn{n1_}{n_}38{, given that the range of $U$ is different from $U_c$}.
+The same holds for an analogous update $\mathcal{M}^{\newwo{{(1)}}}$ of $X = U \Sigma$.
+Note that these updates are indeed representation independent. \end{example} The microsteps of ALS in the tensor case behave in the same way\BCn{o1_}{o_}.
+The only difference is that there are two tuples of singular values $\sigma^{(\mu-1)}$ and $\sigma^{(\mu)}$ adjacent to a core $G_\mu$ (cf. Lemma \ref{stre}).
+There may be many ways to stabilize the microsteps.
+However, we aim for an as little distorting as practical way to do this.
+A quite successful approach for completion has been the rank increasing strategy, e.g. \cite{WeYiZh12_Sol}. \old{38}{By the given limitation to all ranks, a regularization is introduced to the target function.
+High frequencies, corresponding to small singular values, are excluded up to a certain progress.} 38{Therein, the model complexity is slowly increased, step by step attempting a more distinct approximation.
+Thereby, local minima that correspond to overfitting are avoided.} \\ A similar kind of effect can be achieved by assuming an uncertainty on the current iterate, or, equivalently, averaging the tensor update function.
+That way, the level of regularization can be adapted continuously and is less dependent on the \old{38}{\textit{technical} rank that is currently used.}38{discrete rank but the more meaningful, real-valued singular values.} We will first view this in a minimal fashion for the matrix case and the method $\mathcal{M}^{\newwo{{(2)}}}$ defined by \eqref{MY} (for the remainder of this section called $\mathcal{M}$ for simplicity).
+With this approach, we can motivate an algorithm that is stable under truncation and allows to straightforwardly adapt ranks\old{38}{ (as well as nonuniformly for tensors)}. \old{38}{It optimizes, in a loose sense, continuously between manifolds of different ranks.}38{While other methods in fact keep distance from the border of one manifold of a fixed rank, we aim to optimize, in a certain sense, continuously between manifolds of different ranks.}\\ \textit{Assuming} local integrability of $f_{\mathcal{M}}$ (as defined in \eqref{fM}), we obtain that the variational function